glendmaatita/static-cdn/README.md

 ## Upload

-static-cdn also support upload to S3-compatible API such as AWS S3, MinIO, or Digital Ocean.
-Pass Key and Secret when run docker
+Static-CDN also supports uploading to S3-compatible APIs such as AWS S3, MinIO, or DigitalOcean.
+Pass the Key and Secret when running the Docker container.

 ```
 docker run -p 8080:8080 -e AWS_ACCESS_KEY_ID=key-id -e AWS_SECRET_ACCESS_KEY=access-key static-cdn
 ```

-Example of Python code to upload files to S3
+Here's an example of a Python script to upload files to an S3 bucket using the `boto3` library:

 ```
 import boto3